okyeron/OMX-27/Docs.md

 ```
 <img src="images/omx27_m8macro.png" alt="omx27_m8_macro_mode" width="1045" height="425" />

-When M8 is selected from the `MCRO` parameter - potentiometers will send on the `M-CH` MIDI channel in both regular keyboard mode and in the macro mode.
-However, notes played on keys will send on the currently selected `CH` MIDI channel.
+When M8 is selected from the `MCRO` parameter - potentiometers send on the `M-CH` MIDI channel in both regular keyboard mode and in the macro mode.
+However, notes played on keys send on the currently selected `CH` MIDI channel.

 \* __Notes:__
 * M8 must be on the Mixer view for snapshots.